Van der Waerden's theorem

-Van der Waerden's theorem is a theorem in the branch of mathematics called Ramsey theory.
+Van der Waerden's theorem is a theorem in Ramsey theory.
 Van der Waerden's theorem states that for any given positive integers r and k, there is some number N such that if the integers {1, 2, ..., N} are colored, each with one of r different colors, then there are at least k integers in arithmetic progression whose elements are of the same color.
 The least such N is the Van der Waerden number W(r, k), named after the Dutch mathematician B. L. van der Waerden.

+This was conjectured by Pierre Joseph Henry Baudet in 1921.
+Waerden heard of it in 1926 and published his proof in 1927, titled Beweis einer Baudetschen Vermutung [Proof of Baudet's conjecture].

 Example

 For example, when r = 2, you have two colors, say red and blue.
 W(2, 3) is bigger than 8, because you can color the integers from {1, ..., 8} like this:

 and no three integers of the same color form an arithmetic progression.
 But you can't add a ninth integer to the end without creating such a progression.
 If you add a red 9, then the red 3, 6, and 9 are in arithmetic progression.
 Alternatively, if you add a blue 9, then the blue 1, 5, and 9 are in arithmetic progression.

 In fact, there is no way of coloring 1 through 9 without creating such a progression (it can be proved by considering examples).
 Therefore, W(2, 3) is 9.